jepsonwu/developer_docker/README.md

 ```

 ## More
-To learn more about all the features of Compose see the list of features.
+To learn more about all the features of [docker compose](https://docs.docker.com/compose/compose-file/) see the list of features.

 ## Notice